MithrilJS/mithril.js/docs/compiling-templates.md

 ## Compiling Templates

-If performance is absolutely critical, you can optionally pre-compile templates that use `m()` by running the [`template-compiler.sjs`](tools/template-compiler.sjs) macro with [Sweet.js](https://github.com/mozilla/sweet.js)
+You can optionally pre-compile templates that use `m()` by running the [`template-compiler.sjs`](tools/template-compiler.sjs) macro with [Sweet.js](https://github.com/mozilla/sweet.js).
+This step isn't required in order to use Mithril, but it's an easy way to squeeze a little bit more performance out of an application, without the need for code changes.

-Compiling a template transforms the nested function calls into a raw virtual DOM tree (which is merely a collection of native Javascript objects that is ready to be rendered via [`m.render`](mithril.render.md))
+Compiling a template transforms the nested function calls of a template into a raw virtual DOM tree (which is merely a collection of native Javascript objects that is ready to be rendered via [`m.render`](mithril.render.md)).
+This means that compiled templates don't need to parse the string in `m("div#foo")` and they don't incur the cost of the function call.

-For example, given the following template:
+It's worth mentioning that Mithril has built-in mechanisms elsewhere that take care of real bottlenecks like browser repaint management and DOM updating.
+This optional compilation tool is merely "icing on the cake" that speeds up the javascript run-time of templates (which is already fast even without compilation - see performance test in the homepage).

+The macro takes regular Mithril templates like the one below:

 ```javascript
 var view = function() {